-With this system, sets are usually won once a player wins six games, and matches are won when a player wins two sets.
-A pro set differs from this by being played to eight or ten points.
-Because of this, a pro set usually replaces multiple sets.
+With the advantage set system, sets are usually won once a player wins six games, and matches are won when a player wins two sets.
+A pro set differs from this system by being played to eight games.
+Due to this, a pro set usually replaces multiple sets.

 While a pro set usually takes less time than two sets, a pro set can get more intense due to the higher stakes of each set.

 Pro sets exist so that players may complete matches quicker.
 Pro sets are typically used at lower levels of competition, including many high school and college matches.
 A single pro set replaces the best two out of three sets system.
 This is done to complete matches in a timely manner so that more matches can take place.
 However, most major competitions still use the advantage set scoring system.

-Like the advantage scoring system, the pro set scoring system also follows the “win by two rule,” in which the winning player(s) must score more than one point more than their opponent.
+Like the advantage scoring system, the pro set scoring system follows the “win-by-two rule,” in which the winning player(s) must win by more than one set over their opponent.

-Sometimes, a 12-point tiebreak is used to break a score of 7-7 or 9-9 in a pro set.
-This means that an additional miniature game is played to seven points.
+Sometimes, a 12-point tiebreak is used to break a score of 7-7 in a pro set.
+This means that an additional game is played to seven points.